The Faculty of Society & Design offers scholarships and bursaries (collectively termed 'financial aid') to eligible students. Please note that:

 - International/domestic applicants provide a percentage grade of 98-96% or equivalent, OR

 - Bond College students with grades between 85-89%

-A limited number of 40% & 25% scholarships are available to prospective undergraduate students on the basis of academic merit and are of course extremely competitive.
+A limited number of 40% and 25% scholarships are available to prospective undergraduate students on the basis of academic merit and are of course extremely competitive.
 It is expected that applicants would be in the top 10% of their final year if they are a School leaver.
 Overall the criteria that will be used to assess students for scholarships may include, but are not limited to, high school results, work experience (if applicable) and extra curricula activities.
 Students’ all-round ability will also be taken into account which includes leadership, sporting and cultural activities (eg school captain or prefect, state or regional level sporting representative, music, debating, community contribution etc).

 A limited number of scholarships (up to 25%) are available to prospective postgraduate students on the basis of academic merit and are of course extremely competitive.
 As a guide, students with prior degrees would require a GPA of at least 6.0 / Distinction to be eligible.

 Postgraduate (Doctoral, PhD/other Doctorates, Masters by Research)

 Entry to the Master by Research and PhD programs is extremely competitive and rigorously controlled.
 Successful candidates who are admitted into the Master by Research or PhD would normally be considered for a scholarship.

 The Bond University Film and Television Awards (BUFTA) is a short film competition open to any secondary school student in Australia.
 Students are encouraged to enter short films made as part of school assessments or as independent projects.
 There are six categories for films to be entered into: Drama, Comedy, Documentary, Animation, Experimental and Music Video.

 There are several prizes for winners with the overall winner receiving a full scholarship to study a Bachelor of Film and Television at Bond University.